ibm-cloud-docs/solution-tutorials/vpc-transit-power.md

 # Power Systems communication through a VPC - VPN, DNS, VPE, ...
 {: #vpc-transit-power}
 {: toc-content-type="tutorial"}
-{: toc-services="power-iaas, vpc, transit-gateway, dns-svcs, cloud-databases"}
+{: toc-services="power-iaas, vpc, transit-gateway, dns-svcs"}
 {: toc-completion-time="2h"}

 This tutorial may incur costs.
 Use the [Cost Estimator](/estimator) to generate a cost estimate based on your projected usage.